 What is a profit taking strategy?

 To arrive at an appropriate exit strategy for you, you must first understand your overall trading strategy and the type of trader you are.
-The ideal thing is to have a well-defined strategy and trading plan, which specify your entry point, stop loss, and take profit levels.
+The ideal thing is to have a well-defined strategy and trading plan, which specify your entry point, potentially a stop loss (which normally makes the system worse), and take profit levels.
 These must have been confirmed through backtesting to offer the best results.

 Profit taking strategy (different methods)

 There is no such thing as a “best exit strategy” in trading, so the only rule to follow is “keep it as simple as possible.”
-The more variables you include in your exit strategy, the more likely it is that your backtests will curve fit.
+The more variables you include in your exit strategy, the more likely it is that your backtests will curve fit (what is curve fitting in trading?).

 There are several methods for getting out of a trade.
 There are numerous ways to close an open position in trading.
 Some of the most effective methods for taking profits are as follows: